DevOpsDSM/presenter-checklist/event-prep.md

 - [ ] [Presenter Checklist](README.md) shared with Presenter - (Assignee)

 ## Week of the Event
-- [ ] Follow up with the Presenter to ensure they are still available - (Asisgnee)
+- [ ] Follow up with the Presenter to ensure they are still available - (Assignee)
 - [ ] Order Food for attendees - (Assignee)
 - [ ] Whiteboard with “welcome message” - (Assignee)